On Leave Fall 2022

 Flora Champy joined the Department of French and Italian as an Assistant Professor of French in September 2018.
 She holds a dual PhD in French Literature from the Ecole Normale Supérieure de Lyon and Rutgers University.
 An alumna of the ENS de Paris, she received a master’s degree in Classics from Paris IV Sorbonne University.
 She previously taught at the ENS de Lyon and Johns Hopkins University.

 Flora Champy’s research focuses on eighteenth-century French political literature and philosophy.
-Her first book, L’Antiquité politique de Jean-Jacques Rousseau, entre exemples et modèles (Classiques Garnier, in press), explores, through the work of Jean-Jacques Rousseau, the connection between mimesis and theoria, or how the representation of reality can buttress, challenge, and deepen the conceptualization of political issues.
+Her first book, L’Antiquité politique de Jean-Jacques Rousseau, entre exemples et modèles (Classiques Garnier, 2022), explores, through the work of Jean-Jacques Rousseau, the connection between mimesis and theoria, or how the representation of history and reality can buttress, challenge, and deepen the conceptualization of political issues.
 Based on an unprecedented analysis of his sources, it shows how Rousseau transformed the traditional Early modern idea of educational exemplarity, inherited from Antiquity, and weaved it into his political writing.
 It thus aims to renew the understanding of Rousseau’s often-misinterpreted interest in ancient political structures, examining such notions as popular sovereignty, the city as a body politic, and citizenship.

 This work has led Flora Champy to develop additional interests in classical reception studies, education practices in Early modern Europe, theories and practices of reading, and the critical examination of critical theory.